 Why does a person only have four years from the incident to file?
 This is because of a statute of repose.
 After that time frame, distinguishing the effects of a medical malpractice case from that of other incidents may become difficult.
 The statute of repose also guards providers against a medical malpractice lawsuit occurring many years after the alleged event.

 That said, some exceptions to the statute of limitations do exist.
 If a provider deliberately tries to hide his or her actions, the statute of limitations increases to seven years from the time of the incident.
 Although, it continues to be two years from when you discovered the injury.
 In addition, the statute of limitations doesn't apply to minors who are less than 18 years old at the time of the alleged incident.

 What if My Loved One Died as a Result of Medical Malpractice?

-When someone dies as a result of negligence, the law allows certain family members and the estate of the deceased to file a lawsuit for damages.
-The type of lawsuit is called wrongful death.
+When someone dies due to negligence, the law allows certain family members and the estate of the deceased to file a lawsuit for damages.
+This type of lawsuit is called wrongful death.
 A personal representative of the deceased or the estate must file the lawsuit.
 The following family members can seek damages as a result of wrongful death:

 - Surviving spouse